Average-case Speedup for Product Formulas

 \subsection{Fermionic Operators}

-Uniform smoothness applies to Fermions.
+Uniform smoothness and Hypercontractivity apply to Fermions.
 Consider the Jordan-Wigner transform

-where $\vec{\sigma}^-= \ket{0}\bra{1},\vec{\sigma}^+= \ket{1}\bra{0} $ are the lowering and raising operators.
-These operators also linearly span the full algebra on $n$-qubits $\CB(\CH(2^n))$ by $\otimes_s(\va_s,\va^\dagger_s,\va_s\va^\dagger_s,\vI_s)$.
-In this form, Fermions are not local operator due to the Pauli-Z strings.
+These operators also linearly span the full algebra on $n$-qubits $\CB(\CH(2^n))$ by products $\prod_s(\va_s,\va^\dagger_s,\va_s\va^\dagger_s,\vI_s)$.
+In this form, Fermions are not local operators due to the Pauli-Z strings.
 Fortunately, all we need for uniform smoothness is the martingale property (conditionally zero-mean).
 We derive an analogous 2-norm-like bound with a minor tweak due to Jordan-Wigner strings.
-The following result was known in~\cite[Theorem~4]{Carlen_hyper_fermions}\footnote{It uses the primitive uniform smoothness (Fact~\ref{fact:unif_schatten}).} but we emphasize our derivation is elementary.
-We will also extend it in Corollary~\ref{cor:a_z_uniform}. \begin{cor}[Uniform smoothness for Fermions] On $n$-qubits, consider an operator without any Fermionic square on the same site $\va_i\va^\dagger_i$.
-Expand it $\vA = \sum_{S\subset \{m,\cdots,1\}} \vA_{S}$ by subsets $S$ indicated by Fermionic operators $\{\va^\dagger,\va\}$.
+The following result was known in~\cite[Theorem~4]{Carlen_hyper_fermions}\footnote{It uses the primitive uniform smoothness (Fact~\ref{fact:unif_schatten}).} but we hope the presented derivation is more transparent.
+We will also extend it in Corollary~\ref{cor:a_z_uniform}. \begin{cor}[Hypercontractivity for Fermions] On $n$-qubits, consider an operator without terms $\va_i\va^\dagger_i$.
+Expand it $\vA = \sum_{S\subset \{n,\cdots,1\}} \vA_{S}$ by subsets $S$ indicated by Fermionic operators $\{\va^\dagger,\va\}$.
 Then, for $p\ge 2$, $C_p=p-1$,

 \end{cor} \begin{proof} WLG, assume the Fermionic operators are ordered such that the larger index appears on the right (e.g.$\va_1\va_3\va_n$).